shockpkg/plist-dom/README.md

 # Overview

-Parses and encodes Plist XML documents detween a DOM and XML data.
+Parses and encodes Plist XML documents between a DOM and XML data.

 # Usage